 What about people food?

-As a rule, any wholesome, nutritious food that you and your family eat your bird can eat.
-Follow the general guidelines discussed above and use your common sense.
-Some birds even enjoy a small amount of lean cooked meat, fish, egg or cheese occasionally.
-Dairy products should be consumed in moderation.
-It is common sense that junk food, chocolate, products containing caffeine and alcoholic beverages be avoided.
+As a rule, any wholesome, nutritious food that you and your family eat, your bird can also eat but in very small quantities.
+Follow the general guidelines discussed above.
+Occassionally, some birds may enjoy a very tiny amount of lean cooked meat, fish, egg or cheese.
+Dairy products should be consumed in moderation, as birds are lactose-intolerant.
+Junk food such as chocolate, very salty foods (chips, pretzels, popcorn), as well as products containing caffeine and alcoholic beverages, may be toxic to birds and should not be offered.

-Will my bird have any different needs throughout its life?
+Will my bird have any different nutritional needs throughout its life?

 Does my bird need extra vitamins, minerals or amino acids?

 Your veterinarian can help you assess your bird's diet and its particular needs.
-One opinion suggests that a bird eating 75 - 80% of its diet in the form of pelleted food may not need supplements.
-Specific vitamins or minerals may be more important at various times during a bird's life (e.g., egg laying requires calcium supplementation).
+In general, birds that are eating pellets as the basis of their diets do not need supplements.
+Specific vitamins or minerals may be more important at various times during a bird's life (e.g., when a finch is laying eggs, calcium supplementation is required).
 Calcium supplements are available if your finch is determined to be deficient.

-Powdered supplements are often regarded as more stable.
-Mix these supplements in water or preferably apply directly onto moist food.
-Placing these powders on seeds or dried foods is of little value since it will ultimately end up on the bottom of the food dish and not in the bird.
+Powdered supplements are often regarded as more stable than water additives.
+If your veterinarian recommends supplements for your finch, they should be applied directly onto moist food.
+Placing these powders on seeds or dried foods is of little value, since it will ultimately end up on the bottom of the food dish as birds discard the shells.

 What pointers should I remember about feeding my finch?

-- Always monitor the amount of food eaten every day by each bird.
+- Always monitor the amount of food eaten every day by each bird, especially if birds are housed together.

 - Offer fresh water every day.